ia3andy/x-cli/README.md

 **AFTER**
 ```
-$ xd help                          // Show me the command I always use in this project
+$ xd help                               // Show me the commands I always use in this project
+...
+COMMANDS:
+   deploy     Execute the command: i-hate-this-command --deploy --bin ./target/my-bin --target-host ${to|192.168.1.1}
+   [other commands ...]
+...
 $ xd deploy --to 192.168.1.4
 Running command: i-love-this-tool \
   --deploy \